 What you can offer as a writer/beer lover?

-With over five years experience working in the sector, including two years as a reporter for a national trade title, I have both the knowledge and skill set to aide businesses seeking to improve their external communications and brand image.
+With over six years experience working in the sector, including two years as a reporter for a national trade title, I have both the knowledge and skill set to aide businesses seeking to improve their external communications and brand image.

 I have written about beer for a number of publications including The Morning Advertiser, Ferment Magazine, The Brewers Journal, The i newspaper, Belgian Beer & Food magazine and The Full Pint, and have won two British Guild of Beer Writers’ awards for my work, including Best Young Beer Writer in 2017.
 I have also hosted numerous tutored tasting events and beer and food matching dinners.

 I offer a wide range of services including but not limited to: copywriting, photography, PR, events planning and promotion, social media strategy and consultancy.
-My client list includes: The Beer & Cider Academy, Honest Brew, The Beer Boutique, Stannary Brewing Co, The Royal Oak, Exeter University Real Ale Society and 16 Tun.
+My client list includes: The Beer & Cider Academy, Honest Brew, Gipsy Hill, The Beer Boutique, Stannary Brewing Co, The Royal Oak, Exeter University Real Ale Society and 16 Tun.

 To see examples of my writing and photography please visit my website Beeson on Beer.
 If you would like to hire – or work with – me, please send me an email on firstname.lastname@example.org.